Last updated 30 June 2022

 To whom may we disclose your personal information?

-- suppliers, business partners and other third parties with whom we have commercial relationships for business, marketing, product offers and related purposes;
+- suppliers, business partners and other third parties with whom we have commercial relationships for business, marketing, logistics, product offers and related purposes;

-- with other users: when you share personal information or otherwise interact in the public areas with other users, such information may be viewed by all users and may be publicly distributed outside.
+- other users.
+When you share personal information or otherwise interact in the public areas with other users, such information may be viewed by all users and may be publicly distributed outside.
 If you interact with other users or register through a third-party social media service, your contacts on the third-party social media service may see your name, profile, pictures and description of your activity.
 Similarly, other users will be able to view descriptions of your activity, communicate with you and view your profile;

-- law enforcement or other government agencies or by a court or like body, in which case Starpharma will make a written note of the disclosure;
+- law enforcement or other similar government agencies or by a court or like body, in which case Starpharma will make a written note of the disclosure;

 - where we are otherwise permitted or required by the Act or any other law.